unyt-org/uix/docs/manual/03 JSX.md

     <img uix-module={import.meta.url} src="./relative/path/from/current/module/image.png"/>
      ```
     This is only required for compatibility with Safari.
 In other runtime environments (e.g. Deno), the `import.meta.url` is always automatically inferred and does not have to be explicitly set.
  * `datex-pointer`: boolean (set to true if the element should be bound to a pointer.
 Pointers are automatically created for elements that are sent over DATEX.
-Per default, only class components are automatically bound to a pointer.
+By default, only class components are automatically bound to a pointer.

 ## Creating components